mozilla/fx-private-relay/docs/adr/0002-use-mask-as-from-address.md

 - Good, because the email mask is available for filtering.
 - Good, because Proton Mail organizes by mask in conversation mode.
-- Good, because it rewards usage of a mask on a single service, which is better for user privacy and is compatible with the Relay business model.
+- Good, because it rewards usage of a mask on a single service, which is better for user privacy.
-- Bad, because of a small increased probability of delivery to spam, due to the reputation of `mozmail.com` versus `mozilla.com`.
+- Bad, because of a small increased probability of delivery to spam, due to the reputation of `mozmail.com` versus `firefox.com`.

 In QA testing in August 2023, emails from one service were sent to spam with the new `From:` address, while were delivered to the inbox with the old `From:`